Retatrutide: Big Trial Numbers, Bigger Unknowns

 76.7% Goal-Met

 Published qualitative exit-interview study of 36 Phase 2 trial participants on retatrutide.
-76.7% reported achieving their weight-reduction goal.
-Participants described eating less often (n=31), feeling more in control of eating, improvements in mobility (n=27), energy levels (n=24), social activities (n=18), exercise (n=19), and clothing size (n=24).
+76.7% reported achieving their weight-reduction goal, described eating less often (n=31), feeling more in control of eating, improvements in mobility (n=27), energy levels (n=24), social activities (n=18), exercise (n=19), and clothing size (n=24).
 Most reported feeling more self-confident (n=32) and happy (n=25).
+Real reported benefit — shown here at full weight, not buried.

 Trial Participants — Frustrations